 - Jan 3, 2006

 I built a system using a DFI Lanparty board using IDE raid 0, which the board was made for (not ATA), with W2k, SP4.
 I used 2 160g drives to do this, used good components, lots of memory, etc. It worked fine for quite awhile, until I added an MT 4 sound card for the purpose of in house music recording and editing (I'm also a part time musician).
 Almost immediately, it started to hang, so I decided to uninstall the card and software.
 Did that, then when I rebooted the system, at the last stage of the boot process, just when you think everythng is cool, I get a blue screen registry error message.
 I am no programmer, but I do know a lot of basic recovery methods, and none of them worked.
 My main question is this- is there bootable software available on CD that I can use to address this registry error issue, or is there another approach?
 Keep in mind that I can get to a command prompt screen that allows me to see that all the files are still there with a directory command, yet cannot boot in safe mode or any other F8 option, even when I use the W2k CD.
-I still get the blue screen error message which passes very quickly, something like ...security.ini..., and then the system reboots repeatedly, ad infinitum, like it is in a loop, to the same results every time, until I shut off the power.
-If you have any input, please let me know at '[email protected]'
+I still get the blue screen error message which passes very quickly, something like ...security.ini..., and then the system reboots, like in a loop, and goes back to the same blue screen error message, then reboots, ends up at the same blue screen, etc. If you have any input, please let me know at '[email protected]'